by-jp/www.byjp.me/content/posts/distributed-game-protocols/open-games/index.md

 ## Open games

 I call the set of games that has no chance, fate, or secrecy "open" because literally all parts of it are open and visible at all times.
-The difficulty of the game is in the breadth of possible choices, and (un)predictability of the effect those choices have.
+The difficulty of the game is in the breadth of possible choices by the players, and the (un)predictability of the effect those choices have.

-Games like [Chess](https://en.wikipedia.org/wiki/Chess) and [Go](https://en.wikipedia.org/wiki/Go_(game)) are great examples here, and playing them with a distributed protocol is practically as old as history, we use a standard to communicate moves to each other — for example, one of the different [chess notations](https://en.wikipedia.org/wiki/Chess_notation), as used in [correspondance chess by post](https://en.wikipedia.org/wiki/Correspondence_chess).
+Games like [Chess](https://en.wikipedia.org/wiki/Chess) and [Go](https://en.wikipedia.org/wiki/Go_(game)) are great examples here, and playing them with a distributed protocol is far older than the internet.
+Game geeks have a [long history](https://en.wikipedia.org/wiki/History_of_chess) of playing chess remotely, using a [standard notation](https://en.wikipedia.org/wiki/Chess_notation) of some kind to communicate moves to each other — [correspondance chess](https://en.wikipedia.org/wiki/Correspondence_chess), as it's still called.

 Below is a sequence diagram I've put together to show how simple a game of remote chess can be played.
-It's so simple it feels weird to make a fancy diagram for it!
+It's so simple it feels a little strange to spend time documenting and diagramming it!

 ```mermaid
 %% My apologies, I can only render sequence diagrams in Javascript at the moment!